shrideio/shoebox/src/vault/README.md

             > vault write -force auth/approle/role/ciagent/secret-id
             ```

-            The output of the command should contain the `secret_id` value which is used as a password and MUST BE capture for later use.
+            The output of the command should contain the `secret_id` value which is used as a password and must be saved for later use.

     - Reissue new Role Secret ID